 Preston North End: Club Profile

-No wins in our first six meetings with the Lilywhites.
-Oh, and they pinched boss Graham Westley from us too.
-That was during our epic 2011-2 League One campaign.
-Since then, GW came back to us, we went down, PNE went up and narrowly missed out on the 2017-8 Championship playoffs.
+No wins in our first six games with Preston North End.
+And they stole Graham Westley from us too.
+Not cool guys.
+That last bit came during our epic 2011-2 League One campaign.
+Since then, a lot happened – GW came back to us, we went down, PNE went up and narrowly missed out on the 2017-8 Championship playoffs.
+And GW came back to us again.
 Maybe it’ll be seventh time lucky for us against them, whenever that may be…

 Players For Us... and Them